-The second technique, called Pervasive BGP by [28] is to use BGP on all (border and non-border) routers inside the transit autonomous system.
+The second technique, called Pervasive BGP by [32] is to use BGP on all (border and non-border) routers inside the transit autonomous system.
 This technique is commonly used in pure IP-based transit networks.
-We explain in section section 7.1.3 the difficulty of avoiding transient forwarding loops inside autonomous systems with Pervasive BGP.
+We explain in section VII-A.3 the difficulty of avoiding transient forwarding loops inside autonomous systems with Pervasive BGP.